 A diversity of guest speakers round out the instructional staff for our field programs.
 Swan Valley community members, local and regional biologists, agency personnel, business owners and environmentalists serve as speakers, hosts and guides.
 All of our speakers contribute to our field programs through their deep knowledge of the region's ecology, economy and community.
 See a sampling of some of the speakers students may meet →

-IMAGE CREDIT: Banner - Steven Gnam
+IMAGE CREDIT: Top - Steven Gnam